mohdayaz06/addressbook-cicd-project/README.md

 - Run As -> Run on Server
 - Select the server you want to run on, e.g. Apache Tomcat 8 and click ok
 - *Do not use the suggested J2EE Preview server* as it is outdated, deprecated and does not support Servlet 3, which is required for this applications.
-This line was added to test the GitHub webhook trigger in Jenkins.
+This line was added to test the GitHub webhook trigger in Jenkin.(Test for webhook).
 *** End of documentation